Key points of interest:

 Performance management is a continuous cycle, not an isolated event.
 Because performance management integrates various HR activities, an overarching structure or framework is needed for the different parts to work together.

 An organisation’s strategic goals should be the starting point for departmental goals, followed by agreement on individual performance and development priorities.
 Individuals and managers can then draw up plans and monitor performance continuously.
-Feedback and reviewing progress against objectives should be regular, and could be supported by formal performance reviews at agreed points over the the year.
-The plans can also highlight organisation-wide processes that are required to support performance; for example, leadership, internal communications, and others.
+Feedback and reviewing progress against objectives should be regular, and could be supported through the year by periodic formal performance reviews, as well as by goal setting, project planning and training.

 Having remained fairly stable for two or three decades, many employers have adapted their approaches to performance management over the last few years, in particular in response to a number of articles challenging received wisdom.
 The broad thrust is that ‘traditional’ practices – in particular, the dreaded ‘annual appraisal’ – are outdated, if indeed they ever worked.

 But popular changes may just be the latest fads and fashions.
 What’s the evidence on what’s actually effective in improving performance?
 Our evidence review Could do better?
-Assessing what works in performance management, we presented evidence to help employers cut through the hearsay on trends, and instead make grounded decisions on what is most likely to be effective in improving performance.
+Assessing what works in performance management, summarises the body of research to help employers make grounded decisions on what’s most likely to be effective in improving performance.

-At a fundamental level, the established performance management chain still holds, as in Diagram 1 below.
+We found that, at a basic level, the established performance management chain still holds, as in Diagram 1 below.

 However, there are a number of important factors that employers should be careful not to take for granted, as shown in Diagram 2 below.
 Based on the best available evidence, a fuller model of target-setting and performance appraisal should consider the following:

-Employees’ reactions to feedback are a vital factor in whether it improves performance.
-Reactions are influenced by an individual’s personality (for example, their self-esteem and openness) and how they perceive the appraisal (for example, as fair and involving).
+How employees react to feedback is a vital factor in whether it improves performance.
+Reactions are influenced by an individual’s personality (for example, their self-esteem and openness) and how they perceive the appraisal (for example, whether it is fair and participative.

 Key points of interest: